immuni-app/immuni-app-ios/README.md

-In addition, to make the code open-source, we suport at last people to verify that every build published on the App Store comes from a new commit stored in this repository.
+In addition, to make the code open-source, we support people to verify that every build published on the App Store comes from a new commit stored in this repository.
 Please refer to the [Immuni Technology Description](https://github.com/immuni-app/immuni-documentation/blob/master/Technology%20Description.md#ios-app-technologies) for a complete overview of goals and status of this project.

 Currently we provide an open and continuous integration for building and improving the client.
 [Here](.circleci/config.yml) is the full specification.
 Every new release will include, reported as a new Issue, what we have done and what we suppose to improve and implement.

 # Contributing

 Contributions are really appreciated and more than welcome.
 Before proceeding, please read carefully the [Code of Conduct](CODE_OF_CONDUCT.md) and consider it as an "How-To" guide to contribute the community and create a positive and collaborative environment.
 Additionally, please read also our [CONTRIBUTING](CONTRIBUTING.md) file that provides all info to make the contribution process easy.

 The Immuni project consists of several different repositories (one per component or service).
-Please consider use this repository only related to Immuni for iOS.
+Please consider this repository only related to Immuni for iOS.
 To propose or request a new feature, please open an issue here [Documentation repository](https://github.com/immuni-app/immuni-documentation).
 This will make everyone feel involved to see it, consider it, and participate to the discussion.
 Opening an issue or pull a request in this repository may slow down the overall process.

 ## Contributors